-SOCI 1200 Marriage and Family.....3 A study of relationships with the opposite sex from first meeting through marriage, having and rearing a family, and divorce and remarriage.
+SOCI 1100 Introduction to Sociology 3 This course deals with the general nature and principles of sociology.
+Special attention is given to the ecological, cultural, and psychosocial forces; and to outstanding social groups; to changing personality under the influences that play upon it through group processes.
+SOCI 1200 Marriage and Family......3 A study of relationships with the opposite sex from first meeting through marriage, having and rearing a family, and divorce and remarriage.
 Current American norms and Christian principles for marriage and family life are examined.

-SOCI 1300 Social Problems.....3 An analysis of the major social problems of contemporary society resulting from technological and social change, population pressure and resources, urbanization, poverty, minority groups with special reference to the black conflicts regarding social values and goals, and social disorganization as related to the family, economic, religious and other institutional relationships.
+SOCI 1300 Social Problems3 An analysis of the major social problems of contemporary society resulting from technological and social change, population pressure and resources, urbanization, poverty, minority groups with special reference to the black conflicts regarding social values and goals, and social disorganization as related to the family, economic, religious and other institutional relationships.
 Prerequisite: SOCI 1100 or consent of professor.

-SOCI 2080 Special Topics in Sociology (Lower-Level)......1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
+SOCI 2080 Special Topics in Sociology (Lower-Level) 1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 (Offered by department discretion.)

-SOCI 2100 Social Welfare and Social Services ......3 This course is a survey of the history and philosophy of social welfare and the values and practice of social services as a profession.

-SOCI 4110 Counseling Adolescents and Families ......3 This course examines several of the major theories of counseling families.
+SOCI 2100 Social Welfare and Social Services......3 This course is a survey of the history and philosophy of social welfare and the values and practice of social services as a profession.
+SOCI 4110 Counseling Adolescents and Families......3 This course examines several of the major theories of counseling families.
 Working with adolescents within the context of their families will be given special consideration.
 The skills of counseling adolescents and families will also be emphasized.
-Prerequisite: PSYC 1100 or PSYC 1200

-SOCI 4080 Special Topics.....1-3 This course will provide students and faculty the opportunity to participate in examining current issues or specialized topics within the discipline.
+Prerequisite: PSYC 1100 or PSYC 1200 SOCI 4080 Special Topics1-3 This course will provide students and faculty the opportunity to participate in examining current issues or specialized topics within the discipline.
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 A student can repeat for up to six hours of credit.

-SOCI 4081 Directed Study and Research.....1-3 Students may choose to participate in a directed study of their own choice contingent on faculty availability.
+SOCI 4081 Directed Study and Research 1-3 Students may choose to participate in a directed study of their own choice contingent on faculty availability.
 Credit varies from 1-3 hours although a student can repeat for up to six hours of credit.
 Prerequisite: Junior status or above.
 A career GPA of 2.5 and approval of the department chair is required.

-SOCI 4200 Human Sexuality ......3 A study of the historical, physiological, interpersonal, spiritual and health aspects of human sexual behavior within a Christian framework.
+SOCI 4200 Human Sexuality......3 A study of the historical, physiological, interpersonal, spiritual and health aspects of human sexual behavior within a Christian framework.
 Consideration is given to contemporary social issues including harassment, abuse, rape, homosexuality, and commercial sex.
 Prerequisites: SOCI 1200 and junior or senior standing in the major.